Skip to main content

 14Recreational Offshore Landing Permit (ROLP)

-Recreational anglers who are 18 years of age or older and charter captains are required to obtain this permit (free of charge) to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo, cobia and gray triggerfish.
-Anglers wishing to obtain or renew a permit must register or login at www.wlf.la.gov/page/rolp rolp.wlf.la.gov.
+Recreational anglers who are 18 years of age or older and charter captains are required to obtain this no-fee permit to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo, cobia and gray triggerfish.
+Anglers wishing to obtain or renew a permit must register or log in at the Louisiana Department of Wildlife and Fisheries ROLP portal.
 More details on this program are also available on this site.
-The requirement for anglers on a for-hire trip to have the permit has been removed; instead, it is required that the charter captain have a valid Charter Recreational Offshore Landing Permit in his/her possession.
+Anglers going on a charter trip are not required to have a ROLP; instead, it is required that the charter captain have a valid Charter Recreational Offshore Landing Permit in his/her possession.
+A Charter ROLP covers all paying anglers on a charter trip.
+A Charter ROLP is also valid for the captain on any private recreational trips taken without clients.
+Charter captains should only register for a Charter ROLP if they take clients on trips for ROLP covered species.
+Charter captains who only go on private trips (trips on which they are not acting as a captain/guide) for ROLP covered species should register for a Private ROLP using their recreational fishing license.
+No person should have both a private recreational and Charter ROLP at the same time.